jihangli10/stoco/README.md

 ## Description

-This web app calculates and displays the correlation coefficient between two selected chronological data, which can be helpful in investment decisions.
+This web app calculates and displays the correlation coefficient between two assets or chronological data, which can be helpful in investment decisions.

 ## Visuals